 Throughout the fall and winter months, owners should continue to allow as much turnout as possible.
-According to Kathleen Crandell, Ph.D., senior equine nutritionist at Kentucky Equine Research, “Exercise helps to keep ingested material moving through the horse’s digestive tract, and pastured horses cover a lot more ground than stalled horses, especially if they are turned out with a buddy or two.”
+According to Kathleen Crandell, Ph.D., senior equine nutritionist at Kentucky Equine Research, “Exercise helps to keep ingested material moving through the horse’s digestive tract.
+Pastured horses cover a lot more ground than stalled horses.
+Especially if they are turned out with a buddy or two.”
 If outdoor exercise isn’t available, be sure that all horses get at least a few hours of riding, driving, longeing, or free exercise in a covered arena each day.

 Monitor hay consumption while horses are in their stalls.
 If one horse is not consuming much hay, or if you find wads of partially chewed hay lying on the floor in this horse’s stall, he may need to have his teeth checked.
-Dental exams should be scheduled for all horses once or twice a year, but some horses, especially older equine, can develop problems between checkups.
+Dental exams should be scheduled for all horses once or twice a year.
+Some horses, especially older equine, can develop problems between checkups.

-When a new batch of hay is delivered, introduce it by feeding a small amount of the new hay mixed into the old, increasing the percentage of new hay gradually over five to seven days.
+When a new batch of hay is delivered, introduce it by feeding a small amount of the new hay mixed into the old.
+Increase the percentage of new hay gradually over five to seven days.
 This allows the microbes in the horse’s gut to adjust to the change and prevents upsets.

-Inspect each bale of hay as it is opened and discard any hay that smells musty or shows signs of mold.
-Most horses will refuse to eat hay that is moldy, even if the mold is so slight that humans can’t detect it.
-However, extremely hungry horses may eat tainted hay, so it should never be fed and should be disposed of in an area where horses can’t reach it.
+Inspect each bale of hay as it is opened.
+Discard any hay that smells musty or shows signs of mold.
+Most horses will refuse to eat hay that is moldy.
+Even if the mold is so slight that humans can’t detect it.
+However, extremely hungry horses may eat tainted hay.
+It should never be fed and should be disposed of in an area where horses can’t reach it.